Relative Pronouns

 To determine when to use the relative pronoun 'that' - which can refer to people, animals, or things - it is important to understand the distinction between restrictive (also called essential) and non-restrictive (also called non-essential) clauses.

 Restrictive clauses cannot be removed without changing the meaning of the sentence and are not set off by commas.
 When talking about a thing or an animal, the restrictive clause begins with 'that'.
-However, if the subject is a human, 'who' is used to introduce the restrictive clause.
+However, if the subject is a human, both 'who' and 'that' are allowed, but 'who' is the preferred form.

 The house that was up for sale was sold yesterday.